-The standard of education and schools in Zambia is variable.
-The public schooling system remains poorly funded and lacking resources, However, there are a number of good private and international schools in the country, offering a superior quality of education.
+The standard of education and schools in Zambia varies.
+The public schooling system remains poorly funded and lacks resources.
+But there are a number of good private and international schools in the country, offering a superior quality of education.

 The majority of expats living in Zambia choose to send their children to international schools.
 These schools mostly follow the American or British curricula and are often located in Lusaka.
 Expats living outside the main cities or towns in Zambia may struggle to find suitable schools for their children, and may consider homeschooling as an option.